-This section describes how to create a BPEL outbound process that connects to a OracleAS adapter for IMS/TM.
-For information on how to configure an IMS/TM adapter for outbound, see Modeling Interactions for OracleAS Adapter for IMS/TM.
+This section describes how to create a BPEL outbound process that connects to a OracleAS adapter for CICS.

 To configure a process with the BPEL process manager, you use JDeveloper.
-This section describes how to create a BPEL outbound process for IMS/TM reource adapters using JDeveloper.
+This section describes how to create a BPEL outbound process for CICS reource adapters using JDeveloper.
 The following sections describe how to deploy a BPEL outbound process.
-The following steps describe the steps necessary to perform this outbound sample.

-- Design-Time Configuration - Run-time Configuration
+- Design-Time Tasks - Run-time Configuration

-Before you design the outbound process, integrate and connect your OracleAS adapter for IMS/TM with the BPEL process manager.
-See Integrating OracleAS Adapters for IMS/TM for more information.
+Before you design the outbound process, integrate and connect your OracleAS adapter for CICS with the BPEL process manager.

-6.2.1 Design-Time Configuration
+6.2.1 Design-Time Tasks

-This section describes the design-time steps necessary to deploy two BPEL outbound processes.
+This section describes the design-time steps necessary to deploy a BPEL outbound process.
 The processes use the Web service called FINDDOCTOR.
-This service finds a list of doctors from IMS data.
+This service finds a list of doctors from the data.
 The following are the steps required to create the outbound process.

-- Create a BPEL Project for a BPEL Outbound Process - Use a Third-Party Adapter to Read the Doctor Data - Design a BPEL Outbound Process - Edit the Invoke_1 Activity
+- Create a BPEL Project for a BPEL Outbound Process

+- Use a Third-Party Adapter to Read the Doctor Data

+- Design a BPEL Outbound Process

+- Edit the Invoke_1 Activity

-Deploy the Project
+- Deploy the Project